jan-cieslik/cancer_informatics/docs/Using_R/variables.md

 Output: [1] "blue"
 ```

 You can also use the `cat()` or the `paste()` function to print out the variables.
-They are used to combining multiple values into a continuous print output:
+They are used to combine multiple values into a continuous output:

 ```r
 #using the cat() function: